-Don’t miss out on this fantastic opportunity to start your future career.
-Our people are our best assets, so we want to make sure your wellbeing is the best it can be.
+We have a fantastic opportunity for you to start your future career with Beyond Housing.
 You will receive one to one support from a dedicated team, generous holiday entitlement and a competitive pension.

 Hints and tips for applying

-- Top tip for a successful application form
+- Top tips for a successful application form

 These apprenticeships are always really popular, so you’ll want to make sure you stand out from the crowd.